 Kultalähde is a natural spring located in protected Hyyppäränharju ridge area in Kiikala village in Salo municipality.
 It is a small spring with crystal clear water.
 I have been meaning to visit Kultalähde for a long time, but somehow I thought it isn’t easy to reach.
-Turns out it is, if you don’t mind descending a steep hill about 500 meters from the parking lot.
+Turns out it is, if you don’t mind descending and ascending steep hills along the way.

 Hyyppärä is a versatile Natura 2000 proctected area with forests, ridges, bogs, springs, ponds, ravines, and streams.
 The Kultalähde is one of the most precious springs in Southern Finland.
 Another special feature in Hyyppärä is a small Varesjoki stream in 20 meters deep ravine.
 The whole area has many rare species of plants and insects.

 There are two circle trails in the area, 1,8 and 2,3 km long.
 They both depart to the same direction (anticlockwise) from the parking lot and take you to the Kultalähde.
 The way to the spring is easy as you walk downhill.
 On the way back you can choose if you want to take shorter blue trail with one massive hill or follow a slightly longer red trail with four huge hills.
 Both trails showcase the Hyyppärä ridge in an awesome way.

 My pictures never do any justice to anything, but I tried to take a photo of a hiker in the middle of the massive hill on the blue trail.
 We chose the red trail, which was going downhill from this location.
 It turned out to be just as challenging.